-Join Renaldo Lawrence for an in-depth discussion in this video Using multimedia to reach parents, part of Creating Multimedia Learning.
+Join Renaldo Lawrence for an in-depth discussion in this video Using multimedia to reach parents, part of Teaching Techniques: Creating Multimedia Learning.

 - One of the most important parts of the development and creation process when I'm working with teachers is to stress and ensure that they understand the importance of communicating with parents.
 Having so many different languages at Chiswick School, 50 at last count, it's important that we provide content so parents can understand what their children are studying.
 Let me show you two ways we've achieved this using multimedia.
 A geography iBook project where we had the content written in English and an option for parents who speak Somalian to click and touch and listen to the content in their native language.